 High cholesterol, particularly high triglycerides and low high-density lipoprotein (HDL)

-Treat high cholesterol with diet or medications.
+Treating high cholesterol with diet or medications.

 Damage to the eyes, kidneys, and nerves due to untreated high blood sugar

 These complications can generally be prevented with proper treatment.

 Call for an appointment with your health care provider if you are taking a corticosteroid and you develop symptoms of Cushing syndrome.